diogoaurelio/schedoscopeWiki/Pig-Transformations.md

 # Summary

 With Pig transformations, one can compute views by means of Pig Latin.
-In this sense, Pig transformations are very similar to [Hive transformations].
+In this sense, Pig transformations are very similar to [Hive transformations](Hive Transformations).
 They differ, however, by the fact that using and deploying Pig UDFs is not yet supported.

 # Syntax